web-platform-tests/wpt/docs/writing-tests/idlharness.md

   exception is tested, every string registered for it with `add_objects()` will be evaluated, and tests will be run on the result to verify that it correctly implements that interface or exception.
-This is the only way to test anything about `[NoInterfaceObject]` interfaces, and there are many tests that can't be run on any interface without an object to fiddle with.
+This is the only way to test anything about `[LegacyNoInterfaceObject]` interfaces, and there are many tests that can't be run on any interface without an object to fiddle with.

   The interface has to be the *primary* interface of all the objects